-The investors receive a monthly payment that includes interest as well as principal amount when the borrower pays interest and repayment of debt who borrowed money by keeping some real estate assets as collateral and in case the borrower defaults, the asset can be sold to pay off bondholders secured by those assets.
+The investors receive a monthly payment that includes interest as well as the principal amount when the borrower pays interest and repayment of debt who borrowed money by keeping some real estate assets as collateral, and in case the borrower defaults, the asset can be sold to pay off bondholders secured by those assets.

 How does Mortgage Bond Works?

 When a person purchases a home and finances it by keeping it as a mortgage, the lender gets the ownership of that mortgage until the loan is fully paid.
 The lender includes banks and mortgage companies that give a loan on such real estate assets.
 Banks then club these mortgages and sell them to an investment bank or any government entity at a discount.
-This way banks get money instantly that they originally would get over the term of a loan and they also manage to shift the risk of any default from themselves to investment banks.
+This way, banks get money instantly that they originally would get over the term of a loan, and they also manage to shift the risk of any default from themselves to investment banks.

 An investment bank then transfers that bundle to an SPV (special purpose vehicle) and issues bonds on those loans which are backed by the mortgage.
 The cash flow from these loans is in the form of interest plus principal payment is passed every month to mortgage bondholders.
 This process of pooling mortgages and passing cash flow on debt to bondholders is called securitization.
-An investment bank keeps its share in interest component of a loan and passes on the rest of the interest plus principal component to bondholders.
+An investment bank keeps its share in the interest component of a loan and passes on the rest of the interest plus principal component to bondholders.